eo-training/eo-training.github.io/chief-info.md

 ### Compensation

-For each election, Chiefs are paid $250, Assistant Chiefs are paid $225, and regular officers are paid $175.
-Training is unpaid.
+For each election, Chiefs are paid <span>$</span>250, Assistant Chiefs are paid <span>$</span>225, and regular officers are paid <span>$</span>175.

-If you are asked to transport ballots or pollbooks (required of all Chiefs, but not Assistant Chiefs), you will also receive mileage reimbursement at $0.585 per mile.
+If you are asked to transport ballots or pollbooks (required of all Chiefs, but not Assistant Chiefs), you will also receive mileage reimbursement.

 ### Party Representation